Updated: Mar 24

 Use Verbal Tools to Convey the Message

 Pay attention to pitch and inflection.
 This refers to the highness and lowness of your voice.
-Variations in pitch are called inflection, and they keep the audiences engaged (it's hard to listen to monotone for very long).
+Variations in pitch are called inflection, and they keep the audience engaged (it's hard to listen to monotone for very long).
 Think of inflection as the melody of your speech.
-Use inflection to emphasize key words, keeping in mind that emphasis affects audience interpretation.
+Use inflection to emphasize keywords, keeping in mind that emphasis affects audience interpretation.

 Take the sentence "The ball is on the table."
 "The ball is on the table" conveys a different meaning than "The ball is on the table.
 Use inflection to help get your message across to the listener.

 Practice rhythm and fluency.
-Rhythm and fluency refers to how smooth or choppy your speech is.
-You want the voice over to sound fluid, so practice being in control of your pauses—take advantage of natural stopping points, such as commas and periods, to breathe and read ahead.
+Rhythm and fluency refer to how smooth or choppy your speech is.
+You want the voice-over to sound fluid, so practice being in control of your pauses—take advantage of natural stopping points, such as commas and periods, to breathe and read ahead.